do-community/do-vue/README.md

 ## Development

-To setup the develop environment, you will need to having Node.js installed (matching the version specified in `.nvmrc`), and then run `npm ci` to install dependencies (this will respect the lockfile).
+To setup the develop environment, you will need to have Node.js installed (matching the version specified in `.nvmrc`), and then run `npm ci` to install dependencies (this will respect the lockfile).

 We make use of `eslint` to maintain code quality in the JS & Vue files.